MichaelZelensky/budgetclick-2026/docs/sync.md

 version = version + 1
 ```

+The manifest stores the latest synchronized version for every object.

-Version comparison determines whether synchronization is required.
+Version comparison determines whether synchronization or merging is required.

 # Optimistic Concurrency

 Synchronization assumes conflicts are uncommon.

-Before uploading an object:
+Before synchronizing a dirty object:

 1. Download the latest manifest.
-2. Compare object versions.
+2. Compare the remote object version with the local base version.
-3. If unchanged, upload.
+3. If the versions match, upload the local object.
-4. If changed, merge first.

-No object is overwritten without first checking the remote version.
+4. If the remote version is newer, download the remote object and merge.
+5. Upload the merged object.
+6. Update the manifest.

+If another client updates the manifest before it can be uploaded, synchronization of the current object is repeated using the latest manifest.

+Objects are synchronized independently.

+A conflict affecting one object does not prevent synchronization of other objects.

 # Merge Strategy